 This trip is a Canadian Tourism Commission ‘Signature Experience’.

-“A truly once in a life time experience that brought the Canadian Rockies to life for us.”
-Amy, July 2012
+“A truly once in a lifetime experience that brought the Canadian Rockies to life for us.”, Amy

 Day 1: Bow Lake – Bow Hut

 Meet us at our office in Canmore at 8:00 am for introductions, trip review and equipment issue/check.
 After packing up, it’s an hour and a half drive north to Bow Lake where we commence the hike to Bow Hut.